and EASTERN TENNESSEE

 DESOTO'S TRAIL ON GOOGLE EARTH and CONQUEST CALENDARS

-Then, "The governor set out from Xuala for Guaxule (Asheville), crossing over very rough and lofty mountains."
+"The governor (would eventually) set out from Xuala for Guaxule (today's Asheville), crossing over very rough and lofty mountains."

 "They marched for another five days through a mountain range uninhabited (the Indians had fled) but very good country.
 It had many oaks and some mulberries, and plenty of pasturage for cattle.
 There were ravines and streams with little water, though they flowed rapidly, and very green and delightful valleys.
 At the place they crossed it this range was twenty leagues wide (fifty-two miles, from Tryon to Asheville).